 Cedar Creek Falls

-As San Diego’s most popular waterfall, Cedar Creek became a popular party spot before they instituted a permit system.
-I have never seen it when it was flowing but I imagine it is impressive.
+As San Diego’s most famous waterfall, Cedar Creek became a popular party spot before they instituted a permit system.
+I had never seen it when it was flowing, but I imagine it is impressive.
 Read more about Cedar Creek Falls here

 Black Star Canyon Falls